Skip to content

 Basic IT Education is a MUST for future JOBS!

-Meet Elizabeth, 16 years, Junior High School.
+Meet Elizabeth, 16 years old, in Junior High School.
 She never touched a computer before and never used the internet.
-She is used to repeat what the teacher says – and gets good grades for that.
-But she has never learned how to express her own thoughts, work in a team or think critically.
+She is used to repeating what the teacher says – and gets good grades for that.
+But she has never learned how to express her own thoughts, work in a team, or think critically.
 She struggles to organize herself if exposed to a new task.
-Her self confidence is low, as her voice is not heard.
+Her self-confidence is low, as her voice is not heard.

-This empowers her to develop & grow herself, get exposed and get pre-qualified for a formal job in the future.
+This empowers her to develop & grow herself, get exposed, and get pre-qualified for a formal job in the future.
 Maybe she even becomes a digital native and leader?
-We believe that playful IT trainings with a focus on coding are the ideal tool to unlock & grow vital skills of young students.
+We believe that playful IT training with a focus on coding is the ideal tool to unlock & grow vital skills of young students.

 Students trained